Poison (The Prodigy song): Music video

-The accompanying music video for "Poison" was directed by Walter Stern.
+The accompanying music video for "Poison" was directed by English director Walter Stern.
 The band performs the track in a basement-like location.
 By the end of the video, the floor has turned into a mud-bath where Keith Flint is mud wrestling with other band members.

 The music video was also shown on an episode of Beavis and Butt-head.

 Soundtracks

-The song is featured on the soundtracks for the 1999 film End of Days and the 1997 film The Jackal.
+The song is featured on the soundtracks for the 1997 film The Jackal and the 1999 film End of Days.
 It's also featured briefly in the 1999 Robbie the Reindeer film Hooves of Fire.